isl-hku/isl-hku.github.io/README.md

 Save and push: Commit your changes and push to the repository.
 The website will auto-update in 2 minutes.

-2. Creating Your Member Profile
+## Creating Your Member Profile
-    All lab members should create their own profile page.
 Here’s how:

   - Prepare your photo:
     Use a square headshot (e.g., 400x400 pixels)

   - Save it as firstname_lastname.jpg (e.g., john_doe.jpg)
-      Upload it to the assets/images/member/ folder
+    Upload it to the assets/images/member/

   - Create your profile file:

-      - Go to the _people folder
+    - Go to the _team folder

     - Create a new file named firstname_lastname.md (match the photo filename!)
 - Copy the template below and fill in your details:

 ---
 ```markdown